NETWAYS/fundamentals4puppet-training/sections/modules/03_parameterized_classes.md

 * Objective:
  * Parameterize your apache class
 * Steps:
- * Promote the variable $ensure to be a parameter that handle the apache service
+ * Promote the variable "$ensure" to be a parameter that handles the apache service
- * and a parameter $enable to set the behavoir during the system start.
+ * Add a parameter "$enable" to set the behaviour during the system start
- * Add a boolean parameter $ssl managing ssl support.
+ * Add a boolean parameter "$ssl" managing ssl support
- * Write some smoke tests.
+ * Write some smoke tests

 !SLIDE supplemental exercises